scipy-conference/scipy_proceedings/papers/zain_miller/paper.rst

 :math:`W=PD^{-\frac{1}{2}}P^T`, we instead choose :math:`W=P\sqrt{(D+\epsilon I)^{-1}}P^T` where :math:`\epsilon` is a
 hyperparameter which attenuates eigenvalue sensitivity.
-This new “whitnening” is actually not a proper whitening since it doesn’t guarantee an identity covariance matrix (this can be easily verified by the reader) however it serves a similar purpose and actually lends some benefits.
+This new "whitening" is actually not a proper whitening since it does not guarantee an identity covariance matrix.
+It does however serve a similar purpose and actually lends some benefits.

 Most importantly, it is indeed a generalization of canonical ZCA.
 That